Education | 25.03.2019

 Training Workshop: Applied Cost & Cost-Effectiveness Analysis for Public Health

-On 13-17 May 2019, HEARD is offering this short course on applied economic evaluation, with a focus on the evaluation of cost, cost-effectiveness analysis, and related skills.
+On 11-15 November 2019, HEARD is offering a training workshop on applied economic evaluation, with a focus on the evaluation of cost, cost-effectiveness analysis, and related skills.
 Examples and data from several applied studies will be used to train participants to estimate program costs and to conduct cost-outcomes and cost-effectiveness analysis.
 The course will include both lectures and hands-on problem and analyses.

 COURSE LENGTH: The course length is five days.